westonmbenner-tech/GeniusWebScraper/README.md

 # Lyric Atlas (Streamlit + Python backend)
 Go to [lyricatlas.com](lyricatlas.com)
+Analyzes the words an artist returns to most using a reliable local lyric-analysis workflow.

 UPDATE: Genius has started aggressively removing auto-scrapers (including BeautifulSoup, which this app uses).
 As such, live updating may be blocked.
 So, test app capabilities through the Archived Artists section.

-Analyze the words an artist returns to most using a reliable local lyric-analysis workflow.
+To regain functionality, clone this repo and create your own Genius API key.

 ## Features